 Shawarma is one of the most popular street foods in Israel and in Levantine Arab countries.
 The word shawarma means turning- a reference to the way the meat is grilled.
 The meat (lamb, chicken, turkey, beef, veal, or mixed meats) is circulated on a vertical axis in front of a fire or other heat source and slowly cooked.
 A large knife is then used to shave it off the stack and it drops on a tray underneath.
 The thinly sliced tender meat is served inside a flatbread wrap (called ‘Laffa’) with tahini, hummus, chopped salad, pickles, and fries.

-Our kids can live on shawarma when we visit Israel, so we knew we had to find a way to prepare it at home.
-Since purchasing a mini grilling axis or lighting the bonfire outside every time we crave shawarma is out of the question, we figured the oven would be our best bet.
-It’s not the same fatty, juicy, and rich original taste, but it’s close, and most importantly – it’s quick and easy and a great way to satisfy a hungry crowd.
+In our family, there is a consensus about shawarma.
+Everybody absolutely loves it, it's our children's first food choice when we travel to Israel.
+So I knew I had to find a way to prepare it at home.
+Since purchasing a mini grilling axis or lighting the bonfire outside every time we crave shawarma is out of the question, I figured the oven would be the best bet.
+It’s not the same fatty, juicy, and rich original taste, but it’s close, and most importantly – it’s quick and easy and a great way to satisfy a hungry gang.

 Olive oil (about ½ cup)